 Today’s first responders — police, firefighters, 911 dispatchers, paramedics, emergency medical technicians, and corrections officers — are on the frontlines of a national mental health epidemic.
 Whether they’re responding to an active shooter, administering Narcan to reverse an overdose, or conducting a suicide intervention in a prison cell, first responders regularly contend with the reality of mental health as it impacts their community.

 What many may not know is that this challenge has inspired some creative and impactful approaches to mental illness and addiction from agencies and departments across the country.
-The First Responder Community Impact Award exists to advance these efforts, by shining a light on initiatives and programs that are making a difference and the people who are part of them.
+The Community Impact Award exists to advance these efforts, by shining a light on initiatives and programs that are making a difference and the people who are part of them.
 This award is about telling those inspirational stories and sharing what is working, with the goals of:

 - raising public awareness about the mental health epidemic as it affects the local community